Amneharoun/Amneharoun/README.md

 ## Hi there 👋

+🔭 I’m currently working on building my portfolio
+🌱 I’m currently learning Natural Language Processing with language C 👯 I’m looking to collaborate on projects about web development and web mobile 🤔 I’m looking for help with ...
+💬 Ask me about ...
+📫 Contact me
+⚡ Fun fact: ...

 <!--
 **Amneharoun/Amneharoun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.